rakaar/rakaar.github.io/readings.md

 ## Anna Karenina by Leo Tolstoy

 An overrated classic.
 The book has a natural storyline depicting the inner conflicts of a woman(probably narcissistic?) who ends up in an affair.
 But there are several long pieces of text, that had zero contribution to the story and hamper the reading experience.

+Edit: As I thought about the book again and again, I began to appreciate it more.
+Tolstoy really nailed the behavior and emotions of different characters in the situations.
+The unrelated parts might have made me furious and caused me to give such a harsh review.
+Its a good book!

 ## Genius Makers by Cade Metz